Scope and content

 - The microforms collection houses the library's vast collection of information in microformats: microfilm, microfiche, and microprint.
 It includes the most complete collection of Oregon newspapers available anywhere, as well as many other items of historical significance.
 Users may view, print or scan images from any of the items in this collection.
 The Microforms service desk is located on the main floor, at the south end of the Knight Library.

 Second Floor: A-GV

 - Current Periodicals contains unbound issues of both popular magazines and academic periodicals and journals.
 Current newspapers from Oregon and major cities in the United States and abroad are also available in this area, located on the south end of the second floor in the Quiet Study Area.

 - The Popular Reading collection contains recently published fiction, Young Adult (YA) literature, comics & graphic novels, bestsellers, modern cultural touchstones, and more.
 Popular Reading is located in the Quiet Study Area on the south side of the second floor, next to the Current Periodicals section.

 - This collection of more than 81,000 books and 400 current periodicals, covers many aspects of culture and life in East Asia.
-Languages in our East Asian Collection are Japanese, Chinese, Korean, and Thai.
+Languages in our East Asian Collection are Chinese, Japanese, Korean, Thai, and Vietnamese.
 The primary focus of the collection is language & literature from ancient to modern times, history, government, and art.
 Materials in the collection are listed in the library catalog with titles in Roman alphabet and vernacular scripts.